Getting Started

 hence plan board minimal.splExpected:

-export HENCE_AGENT=alice hence task next minimal.spl # → setup hence task claim setup minimal.spl -
+export HENCE_AGENT=dev hence task next minimal.spl # → design hence task claim design minimal.spl -

-export HENCE_AGENT=bob hence task next minimal.spl # → review -
+hence task next minimal.spl # → implement -

-hence query explain ready-review minimal.splThe explanation traces both guard conditions:
+hence query explain ready-implement minimal.splThe explanation shows that

-hence task claim review minimal.spl # ... conduct the review ... hence task assert '(given review-approved)' minimal.spl hence task complete review minimal.spl -
+hence task claim implement minimal.spl # ... do the implementation work ... hence task assert '(given tests-passing)' minimal.spl hence task complete implement minimal.spl -

 Final board state